|

 is usable for solid elements only.

-- Output of solution to a spreadsheet form (readable e.g. in MS Excel)
+- Output of solution to a spreadsheet form (readable e.g. in MS Excel), to the FEMAP neutral file (*.neu), to Ansys, or to a native

 - Performing a fatigue calculation either on FE-results (at nodes, nodes of elements, elements)